The Execution of the Maungatapu Murderers

 The Victorian age was one of scientific exploration and discovery.
 To settle a medical dispute about whether victims of hanging died of strangulation or spinal dislocation, the necks of the three murderers were dissected and the spinal columns found to be intact; "thus setting this much vexed question at rest."4

-The plaster casts are displayed in The Nelson Provincial Museum, along with a series of paintings about the murders by local artist, Janice Gill.
+The plaster casts are held by The Nelson Provincial Museum, along with a series of paintings about the murders by local artist, Janice Gill.
 Other artifacts at the Museum include the Wanted Poster (£400 reward) and parts of a revolver reputed to be associated with the murders.

 Written by Joy Stephens and published in Wild Tomato, 2009, supported by The Nelson Provincial Museum.